268.058 Lien, levy, setoff, and civil action.

 (b) All funds, whether general or dedicated, shall be subject to setoff.

 Regardless of any law to the contrary, the commissioner shall have first priority to setoff from any funds otherwise due from the department to a delinquent person.

 Subd.
-4. Collection by civil action. (a) Any delinquent taxes, payment in lieu of taxes, or unemployment benefit overpayment, including interest, penalties, or costs, may be collected by civil action in the name of the state of Minnesota.
+4. Collection by civil action. (a) Any amount due under this chapter or section 116L.20, from an applicant or employer, may be collected by civil action in the name of the state of Minnesota.
 Civil actions brought under this subdivision shall be heard as provided under section 16D.14.
 In any action, judgment shall be entered in default for the relief demanded in the complaint without proof, together with costs and disbursements, upon the filing of an affidavit of default.